 When you understand your role as parent’s helper, you’ll also understand that there are a lot of different ways to raise a child.
 You’ll need to learn how to take care of the children within their guidelines.

 You’d be surprised at how many adults find this to be really challenging in the workplace.
 Getting along with your boss and co-workers ain’t easy, but teamwork makes the dream work.

 Ultimately, being a good babysitter will help you learn how to work well with others.

 Some people struggle with creativity, whereas others can come up with a million exciting ideas at the drop of a hat.
 Whether or not you’re creative now, you’ll be able to develop this skill as a babysitter.

 If you're just starting out, you might have trouble coming up with engaging entertainment ideas, see our 200+ kids games and activities to find heaps of things that kids of all ages will love.

-It’s likely that if you’re volunteering to watch someone’s kids for free, the parents may not be expecting a lot from you.
+It’s likely that if you’re volunteering to watch someone’s children for free, the parents may not be expecting a lot from you.
 But if you show up with a good work ethic, this could really help you out in the future.

 Planning what to do each time you’re there and sticking with it even when the parents are not there to look over your shoulder is a great habit.
 Nobody wants to have to babysit the babysitter, and it’s awesome if you can get a reference for your resume that will say that you’re a hard worker.